Berkanktk/CyberSecurity/README.md

 Find other very usefull commands [here](/More/VIM/README.md), or a full cheatsheet [here](https://vim.rtorr.com).

-# Cryptology
-Cryptography in Cryptology is used to protect confidentiality, ensure integrity, ensure authenticity.

-## Generate keys
-To generate a private key we use the following command (8912 creates the key 8912 bits long):
-`openssl genrsa -aes256 -out private.key 8912`

-To generate a public key we use our previously generated private key:
-`openssl rsa -in private.key -pubout -out public.key`

-Lets now encrypt a file (plaintext.txt) using our public key:
-`openssl rsautl -encrypt -pubin -inkey public.key -in plaintext.txt -out encrypted.txt`

-Now, if we use our private key, we can decrypt the file and get the original message:
-`openssl rsautl -decrypt -inkey private.key -in encrypted.txt -out plaintext.txt`

 # Networking
 This section will cover the basics of networking, such as IP addresses, ports, protocols, etc.